 【Major Points】

-1. Menopause (climacterium) is a natural aging process that women must go through, and ovarian function will gradually degenerate.
+1. Menopause (climacterium) is a natural aging process that women must go through, and ovarian function will gradually decline.

 2. By keeping a balanced diet, adequate sleep and regular exercise, menopause-related discomfort symptoms can be alleviated.